-The Company also typically receives loan origination or closing fees in connection with investments.
-Such loan origination and closing fees are capitalized as unearned income and offset against investment cost basis on the consolidated statements of assets and liabilities and accreted into interest income over the life of the investment.
+Origination and closing fees: The Company also typically receives debt investment origination or closing fees in connection with such investments.
+Such debt investment origination and closing fees are capitalized as unearned income and offset against investment cost basis on the consolidated statements of assets and liabilities and accreted into interest income over the life of the investment.
+Upon the prepayment of a debt investment, any unaccreted debt investment origination and closing fees are accelerated into interest income.

 Warrants: In connection with the Company's debt investments, the Company will sometimes receive warrants or other equity-related securities from the borrower ("Warrants").
 The Company determines the cost basis of Warrants based upon their respective fair values on the date of receipt in proportion to the total fair value of the debt and Warrants received.
 Any resulting difference between the face amount of the debt and its recorded fair value resulting from the assignment of value to the Warrants is treated as original issue discount ("OID"), and accreted into interest income using the effective interest method over the term of the debt investment.
+Upon the prepayment of a debt investment, any unaccreted OID is accelerated into interest income.